 The pain associated with claudication occurs for an entirely different reason.
 Claudication is caused by peripheral artery disease, a circulation problem that decreases blood flow to leg muscles.

 See more Expert Answers

-- Wheeler SG, et al. Approach to the diagnosis and evaluation of low back pain in adults. http://www.uptodate.com/home.
+- Wheeler SG, et al. Evaluation of low back pain in adults. http://www.uptodate.com/home.
 Accessed Dec.
-10, 2013.
+17, 2016.

 - Levin K. Lumbar spinal stenosis: Pathophysiology, clinical features and diagnosis. http://www.uptodate.com/home.
 Accessed Dec.
-10, 2013.
+17, 2016.